 On this night, maybe it’s a friend that’s messaging him.
 It could also be someone who found him through one of the sex work or queer forums he regularly posts to on Facebook.

 “I’ve got some coke, and I want to do it, but I’m nervous,” the maybe friend/maybe stranger messages.
 Either way, Bleaux’s answer is the same:

 “Okay, just bring some over.
 We can test it together, and I’ll give you naloxone just in case.”

 Drug testing is one of the services Bleaux offers under the brand “Redux Daddy” — a one-man harm reduction operation that he started last year.

-Bleaux himself is a drug user and sex worker, and it’s through this equal-footing that he’s able to offer perhaps the most valuable service of all: support on breaking down stigma and self-shame.
-And breaking down stigma is at the heart of what harm reduction is.
+Bleaux himself is a drug user and sex worker, and it’s through this equal footing that he’s able to offer perhaps the most valuable service of all: support on breaking down stigma and self-shame.
+And breaking down stigma is at the heart of harm reduction.

 According to the National Harm Reduction Coalition (NHRC), harm reduction is “a set of practical strategies and ideas aimed at reducing negative consequences associated with drug use.”
 It is also a “movement for social justice built on a belief in, and respect for, the rights of people who use drugs.”

 The movement is guided by a set of realistic and anti-oppressive principles that accepts that “licit and illicit drug use” is going to happen and “chooses to work to minimize its harmful effects rather than simply ignore or condemn them.”

 The principles can be applied to any risky behavior, but the movement is needed most where risky behavior leads to stigma.
 This most commonly includes drug use, as well as sex work.